volkaert/simple-event-broker2/README.md

 cd pulsar-publication-manager
 ../mvnw clean spring-boot:run
 ```
+>You can start multiple instances of the Pulsar Publication Manager

 ### Run the Standard Publication Adapter
 ```
 cd standard-publication-adapter
 ../mvnw clean spring-boot:run
 ```
+>You can start multiple instances of the Standard Publication Adapter

 ### Run the Publication Gateway
 ```
 cd publication-gateway
 ../mvnw clean spring-boot:run
 ```
+>You should start only one instance of the Publication Gateway

 ### Run the Test/fake Subscriber
 ```
 cd test-subscriber
 ../mvnw clean spring-boot:run
 ```
+>You should start only one instance of the Test/Fake Subscriber

 ## Test